tarokatayama/KatayamaNgenziThornton_ENV872_EDA_FinalProject/Presentation.md

 Analysis of Data: Overall Precip
 ========================================================
-- t-test using mean monthly precip
+- t-test using mean daily precip
 - Seasonal Mann Kendall (to look at trend without seasonality)